-…and we start to lose connection with the CONTEXT.
+… we start to lose connection with the CONTEXT.

-When people have more meaning for what they do each day, (and this connects with their personal values and beliefs) they can then choose themselves to do what is the right thing because they are connected to the bigger picture.
+When people have more meaning for what they do each day, this connects with their personal values and they can then choose themselves to do what is the right thing because they are connected to the bigger picture.

 Let me illustrate this by an example.
-We were asked to ‘train’ a Police Service’s 600 Supervisors and Sergeants in the Police Code of Ethics.
-This was a nationally defined program, all well thought through with valuable content, but of course, existed for people initially as just more stuff to do.
-With our client, we took a different approach to simply train this group of people, discover and formulate the Service’s Higher Purpose.
-By engaging all of the population in this process.
+We were asked to train a Police Service’s 600 Supervisors and Sergeants in the Police Code of Ethics.
+This was a nationally defined program, with valuable content that existed for people initially as just more work to do.
+With our client, we took a different approach to discover and formulate the Service’s Higher Purpose, by engaging all of the group in this process.
 This was led by the senior team who then introduced Ethics as a choice everyone could make to better fulfil on their Higher Purpose.
 This group of people took on owning the Ethics as the Context from which they would do their work, rather than something they had to do.
-They then set up structures to discuss and learn what this meant for each individual and a sustainable and self-regulating process was established – ‘Police Ethics’ for people simply means becoming who they are, and one way that enabled everyone to fulfil on their Higher Purpose.
+They then set up structures to discuss and learn what this meant for each individual and a sustainable and self-regulating process was established.
+The Police code of Ethics, for people means becoming who they are and enables everyone to fulfil on their Higher Purpose.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.